open-sdg/open-sdg/docs/reporting-status.md

 ## Disaggregation status

 To enable this you must set ```disaggregation_tabs``` to true.
-When using this feature you also must stipulate your "expected_disaggregations" in each of your indicator configuration files where disaggreations are present for this to be calculated, in order to provide the disaggregation status report with useful metrics.
+When using this feature you also must stipulate your "expected_disaggregations" in each of your indicator configuration files where disaggreations are present.
+This ensures that these are calculated, and therefore provide the disaggregation status report with useful metrics.
 For more information see [expected_disaggregations](indicator-configuration.md#expected_disaggregations).

 ```
 disaggregation_tabs: true